 “How can I forget?
-The way you spoke of him, we were so sure you were going to marry him by force even if he didn’t marry you.”
+The way you spoke of him in Uni, we were tempted to track him down so you guys can kuku get married.”
 Ronke teased, resuming her trip to Akudo’s fridge.

 “So?
 What happened?”
 Ronke asked as she popped two slices of left-over pizza into the microwave.

 “Nothing.
 We just said hello.
 I was in a hurry, my taxi was already waiting.”